-Suffering a serious personal injury can cause a major disruption in your life as well as for your family.
+Suffering a serious injury can cause a major disruption in your life as well as for your family.
 While dealing with the physical and mental effects of sustaining an injury, the legal aspects are all the more overwhelming.
 Often times the injury causes you to miss work, putting you and your family’s financial stability at risk.
 Let Christopher L. Jones, Attorney at Law help you navigate the legal issues that come with being injured because of someone’s negligence.
-We handle all types of personal injury cases throughout the greater Greenville area.

 Injured because of someone else’s wrongdoing?
 Contact our Greenville personal injury lawyer to discuss your case in a free consultation.